Categories

 How can I put it to you and not sound completely out of this world?

-And, if she was indeed the dream-girl that I was looking for she would value this more than anything else.
+If she was indeed the dream-girl that I was looking for she would value this more than anything else.
+Right?

 Two days after her arrival, however, she left back for Manila!

-I sought guidance from my heavenly Father, fasted three days, and I also left for the capital.
+I sought guidance from my heavenly Father, fasted three days, and I followed her to the capital.

 She had told me that she was giving her final exams and after that… I hoped she would be willing to spend time with me…

-Joanne, the girl with the beautiful, sweet smile, helped me find a room to rent in the same house she was living in with three other girls from her college, and… allowed me to approach her.
+Joanne, the girl with the beautiful, sweet smile, helped me find a room to rent in the same house where she was living with three other girls from her college, and…she allowed me to approach her.

 I explained to her that I had set out 2 months earlier from Athens, in search of a virtuous and God-fearing wife, and by that I meant a virgin, a girl that had never indulged in any sexual activity.